Lower Coal Creek Flood Reduction

 || Alternatives analysis, public involvement.

-The community will have several opportunities to provide input over the course of the project.
-The Project Team hosted a booth at the city’s Spring Forward Expo in April 2013, had a meeting with the Newport Shores Homeowners Association in October 2013 and March 2014.
+The City of Bellevue hosted a booth at the City’s Spring Forward Expo in April 2013 and had meetings with the Newport Shores Homeowners Association in October 2013 and March 2014.
 The City of Bellevue hosted a Public Forum on May 12, 2014 at the Newport Shores Yacht Club to hear the public’s thoughts on potential alternatives.
-Additional public approaches will be planned for future stages of the project.
-Public input will help the city understand flooding problems and select a flood risk reduction alternative.
+Additional public outreach is being planned for future stages of the project, and will include website updates as well as potential community forums and field trips.

 How can I stay informed?